Splitting, Splicing and Projection in BPD Personalities

 which means she's looking down on you from atop her throned pedestal.

-and if you're ever unlucky enough to get involved with one, you
+If you're ever unfortunate enough to get involved with one, you

 won't be permitted to have your own feelings and needs, unless they're